annaLtyler/CAPE/README.md

 * **pval.correction** What type of p value correction method to use
 * **use.kinship** Wether a kinship correction should be implemented
 * **kinship.type** What type of kinship correction to implement.
 Either "overall" or "LTCO"
-* **pop**: What type of population is being analyzed:  2PP = two-parent, MPP - multi-parent, RIL = recombinant inbred lines
+* **pop** What type of population is being analyzed:  2PP = two-parent, MPP - multi-parent, RIL = recombinant inbred lines
 * **ref.allele** Which allele to use as the reference allele.
 Typically this is A, but may be different in a multi-parent population.
 * **singlescan.perm** How many permutations to run for the single-locus scan.
 This is only to test single-locus significance for the user.
 CAPE does not consider significance when selecting markers for the pair scan.